The application period for 2025 is open and closes on Wednesday, April 30, 2025 at 5pm PST.

 Description

-To advance knowledge regarding the pathophysiology of disease, the UCSF Department of Medicine is offering grants of up to $100,000 for a period of 12-24 months either to initiate the development of new UCSF patient cohortor to expand the use of existing UCSF cohorts into new areas.
+To advance knowledge regarding the pathophysiology of disease, the UCSF Department of Medicine is offering grants of up to $100,000 for a period of 12-24 months either to initiate the development of new UCSF patient cohorts or to expand the use of existing UCSF cohorts into new areas.
 Examples of the latter might include new collection of specimens or the development of new programs for identifying patient subsets by the use of biomarkers.
 The goal is to develop cohorts that could be widely used by both clinical and bench investigators.
-The Department seeks to sponsor in particular cohorts for which both clinical data and biologic specimens will be obtained.
+The Department seeks to sponsor cohorts for which both clinical data and biologic specimens will be obtained.
 We will fund one project in this round.

 Within these parameters, the funds may be used to recruit study participants, to collect data, to establish mechanisms for periodic and standardized follow-up of study participants for important outcomes, to collect and store biological specimens and/or images, or otherwise to develop new directions for the study of clinical or population-based cohorts at UCSF.
 An EMR-established cohort that meets proposal criteria will be considered.
 The funds are not intended primarily to support analysis of data or analysis of biological specimens.
 However, part of the funding (not to exceed 50%) can be used to analyze biological specimens if the analyses generate a shareable dataset that helps to identify patient subsets for further investigation.
 The funds are not intended to support the costs of publication or presentation of research results.